Yandex Cloud

 2. Check the cluster security group.
 If it is set up for a subnet in the source availability zone, reconfigure the group for the subnet in the target availability zone.
 To do so, replace the source subnet CIDR with the target subnet CIDR in the security group rules.

-3. Change the availability zone of the cluster and its Apache Kafka® host:
+3. Change the availability zone of your cluster and its Apache Kafka® hosts:

 CLI